 July 3 : 14:00-15:30.
 On WHO are needed to cover the whole spectrum of requirements, and what are the resources needed for them to do so.

-Write to coordinator@thecollaborativesoyinitiative.info for questions about access to the materials.
+Write to coordinator@thecollaborativesoyinitiative.info to attend our bonus webinar after new EUDR proposal adoption and for questions about access to the materials.

 Acknowledgements: